mikoweb/joomla-rapid-composer/README.md

 Using this JSON file, we have now defined our own custom package.
 Pay attention to the following settings:

-* The `type` has to be set to `joomlatools-installer`
+* The `type` has to be set to `joomlatools/installer`
 * Make sure the `url` directive points to the location of the install package.

-Executing `composer install` will now fetch the `joomlatools/installer` plugin and use it to install the package into your Joomla installation.
+Executing `composer install` will now fetch the `mikoweb/joomla-rapid-composer` plugin and use it to install the package into your Joomla installation.

 For more information on creating these custom packages for projects which do not support Composer, see the [Composer docs](http://getcomposer.org/doc/05-repositories.md#package-2).